What’s the Difference? Customer Loyalty vs. Customer Retention

 Loyal customers, on the other hand, buy your brand again and again, and advocate on its behalf.
 Customer loyalty goes beyond financial transactions.
 Loyalty means growth — and retention means fighting decline.
 So, how can you promote customer loyalty for your brand?

-How to Promote Customer Loyalty
+How to Inspire Customer Loyalty

 If you’ want to move beyond customer retention to gain customer loyalty and advocacy for life, provide these things.